srihassura/srihassura/README.md

 ## About

-First-year applied mathematics student at Georgia Tech on a pre-medical track.
+First-year applied mathematics student at Duke University on a pre-medical track.

 ---